Ceratioidei: Mechanisms

 This parasitism has developed to the point that, at least in Ceratiids and some leftvents, both sexes never mature (their gonads do not ripen) before fusion takes place.
 After fusion, they live and remain reproductively functional as long as the female stays alive, and can take part in multiple spawning events; this union of the female and male has been referred to as a single hermaphroditic organism.
 Multiple males can be incorporated into a single individual female, with up to eight males attaching almost anywhere on the body in the triplewart seadevil, though some taxa appear to have a strict one male per female rule, such as Linophryne spp., where males almost always attach to the ventral midline, in front of the female's genital opening.
-This method ensures that when the female is ready to spawn, she has a mate immediately available, which was surmised by Charles Tate Regan:
+This method ensures that when the female is ready to spawn, she has a mate immediately available, which was surmised by Charles Tate Regan in 1926.

-The reason why the Ceratioids, alone amongst Vertebrates, have males of this kind is evident.
-They are necessarily few in numbers in comparison with the more active fishes on which they prey, and they lead a solitary life, floating about in the darkness of the middle depths of the ocean.
-Under such circumstances it would be very difficult for a mature fish to find a mate, but this difficulty appears to some extent to have been got over by the males, soon after they are hatched, when they are relatively numerous, attaching themselves to the females, if they are fortunate enough to meet them, and remaining attached throughout life.
-In all probability the males are incapable of free development, and it is likely that the great majority of them fail to find a female and perish, although another possibility has been suggested to me, namely, that the post-larval fish that find and become attached to females develop into males, and those that do not into females.